 - Work on Windows OS as well as macOS

-Rufus is one of the lightest of the all the software tools.
-Rufus offered a portable version which you can use without having to install it.
-The tool automatically detects the USB drive and offers to create a bootable drive using MSDOS, ISO and DD images.
+Rufus is one of the lightest of all the software tools.
+Rufus offered a portable version that you can use without having to install it.
+The tool automatically detects the USB drive and offers to create a bootable drive using MSDOS, ISO, and DD images.

 - Fastest software